grammophone/Gramma.SVM/README.md

-# Gramma.SVM
+# Grammophone.SVM
 This .NET library implements Support vector Machines.
-It works with kernels of any type using the [Gramma.Kernels](https://github.com/grammophone/Gramma.Kernels) library.
+It works with kernels of any type using the [Grammophone.Kernels](https://github.com/grammophone/Grammophone.Kernels) library.

 Binary classifier implementations are derived from the abstract `BinaryClassifier<T>`, where `T` is the type of items being classified.
 The implementations need a `Kernel<T>` to be supplied upon creation, they are trained via the `Train` method and they discriminate via the `Discriminate` method which returns Double instead of Boolean.
 This permits the output to be refitted to other values, for example to [map it to probabilities using Platt's method (1999)](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.41.1639).
 The trained SVM can be saved and loaded using standard .NET serialization.